You can find us on

 We offer both on and off-site programs for public and private schools, youth organizations, student clubs and homeschoolers.
 It’s well documented that young people do not have the same connection with the natural world as in the past.
 Technology can inform but there is no substitute for the real world.
 We offer programs that are not only aligned with grade-level state standards but also incorporate key science concepts in a memorable environment.

-Grade Level Programs: Due to Covid, these programs are modified to meet recommended group gatherings and distancing.
-Currently student visits are limited to 20 students per day.
-Students and teachers must wear masks during their visit and physical distancing is practiced.
+These programs are modified to meet recommended group gatherings and distancing. .
+All unvaccinated students and teachers must wear masks indoors and practice physical distancing during their visit.

 PreK Focus—Real and Living: Students will understand the difference between real and unreal, living and non-living using puppets, wildlife mounts and education animals and what animals need to survive in the forest.
 They will learn how animals use their senses to help them find food and to survive.